pulumi/pulumi-hugo/themes/default/content/blog/serverless-architecture-design/index.md

 The design of the serverless function is important for the success of your application.
 When mapping out the architectural design for your serverless function, you should consider some of the following:

-- **Function Logic**: A serverless function should have a well-defined purpose and focus on a specific task.
+- **Use well-defined and focused functions**: A serverless function should have a well-defined purpose and focus on a specific task.
 If a function has multiple responsibilities, consider breaking it into smaller, more focused functions.
 In the same code shown below, we have two functions `date` and `weather` and it is clear what their responsibilities are.

     ``` go
     // The 'date' function that returns the current date